 $995.00 – $4,895.00

-This Teton Sunset Horses limited edition print displays the drama of a clearing thunderstorm at sunset in the Tetons of Wyoming.
-This photo was originally photographed using a digital camera and a 24mm focal length lens to specifically detail the expanse of the environment from that evening.
+This Black-tailed Jackrabbit limited edition print gives its owner an instant visual connection with a rabbit who is attempting to hide in the prairie ranch country of South Texas.
+This photo was originally photographed using a digital camera and a 1200mm focal length lens to specifically highlight the facial expression of the black-tailed jackrabbit.

 Similar to Jay Goodrich’s concept for his Then ~ Now limited edition fine art photography book, our Then ~ Now limited edition prints offer the buyer a way to display some of the amazing photographs Jay has created over the course of his career.
 Some of these limited edition prints are in the Then ~ Now book, but many are not.
 Even when self-publishing a limited edition photography book of your own, price still dictates space availability.
 Jay has hundreds of photos that had to be cut from the book for this very reason.
 Consequently, some of those photos are now available to hang on your walls.